 Which is better: Node.js or Java?

-The thing is the final choice is always driven by the needs of your business.
+The thing is, the needs of your business always drive the final choice.
 Each of these technologies has advantages suitable for particular projects.
-But it is obvious that the newer technology like Node.js will deliver better performance, great scalability and security, a faster development process, and easier maintenance.
+But it is evident that newer technology like Node.js will deliver better performance, excellent scalability and security, a faster development process, and easier maintenance.